alphagov/penetration-testing-instance/README.md

 - If the plan looks good then run: terraform apply

-- To obtain the punlic ip address run aws-vault exec <profile> -- aws ec2 describe-instances | grep 'GroupName\|PublicIp'
+- To obtain the public ip address run aws-vault exec <profile> -- aws ec2 describe-instances | grep 'GroupName\|PublicIp'

 - Once the instance is up, to access use: ssh pentester@<public-ip-address>